‘Clear the Capitol,’ Pence pleaded, timeline of riot shows | Federal News Network

 But order would not be restored for hours.

-These new details about the deadly riot are contained in a previously undisclosed document prepared by the Pentagon for internal use that was obtained by The Associated Press and vetted by current and former government officials.
+These new details from the deadly riot of Jan.
+6 during the congressional certification of Joe Biden’s election victory are contained in a previously undisclosed document prepared by the Pentagon for internal use that was obtained by The Associated Press and vetted by current and former government officials.

 At 4:08 p.m. on Jan.
-6, as the rioters roamed the Capitol and after they had menacingly called out for Pelosi, D-Calif., and yelled for Pence to be hanged, the vice president was in a secure location, phoning Christopher Miller, the acting defense secretary, and demanding answers.
+6, as the rioters roamed the Capitol, and after they had menacingly called out for Pelosi, D-Calif., and yelled for Pence to be hanged, the vice president was in a protected location, calling Christopher Miller, the acting defense secretary, and demanding answers.

-There had been a highly public rift between Trump and Pence, with Trump furious that his vice president refused to halt the Electoral College certification.
-Interfering with that process was an act that Pence considered unconstitutional.
-The Constitution makes clear that the vice president’s role in this joint session of Congress is largely ceremonial.

-Pence’s call to Miller lasted only a minute.
-Pence said the Capitol was not secure and he asked military leaders for a deadline for securing the building, according to the document.
+The call lasted a minute.
+Pence said the Capitol was not secure, and he asked military leaders for a deadline for securing the building, according to the document.

-By this point it had already been two hours since the mob overwhelmed Capitol Police unprepared for an insurrection.
-Rioters broke into the building, seized the Senate and paraded to the House.
-In their path, they left destruction and debris.
-Dozens of officers were wounded, some gravely.

-Just three days earlier, government leaders had talked about the use of the National Guard.
+Government leaders had talked about the use of the National Guard just three days earlier.
 On the afternoon of Jan.
-3, as lawmakers were sworn in for the new session of Congress, Miller and Milley gathered with Cabinet members to discuss the upcoming election certification.
-They also met with Trump.
+3, Miller and Milley gathered with other Cabinet members to talk about Jan.
+6. They also met with Trump.

 The Trump administration and the Pentagon were wary of a heavy military presence, in part because of criticism officials faced for the seemingly heavy-handed National Guard and law enforcement efforts to counter civil unrest in the aftermath of the police killing of George Floyd in Minneapolis.

-Trump, just before noon, was giving his speech and he told supporters to march to the Capitol.
-The crowd at the rally was at least 10,000.
-By 1:15 p.m., the procession was well on its way there.
+Trump, just before noon, told his supporters to march to the Capitol.
+The crowd size at the rally was at least 10,000.
+By 1:15 p.m., the procession was on the move.

-As protesters reached the Capitol grounds, some immediately became violent, busting through weak police barriers in front of the building and beating up officers who stood in their way.
+As the protesters reached the Capitol grounds, some immediately became violent, busting through weak police barriers in front of the building and beating up Capitol Police officers who stood in their way.

-At 1:49 p.m., as the violence escalated, then- Capitol Police Chief Steven Sund called Maj.
+At 1:49 p.m., then-Capitol Police Chief Steven Sund called Maj.
 Gen. William Walker, commanding general of the D.C.
 National Guard, to request assistance.

-Sund’s voice was “cracking with emotion,” Walker later told a Senate committee.
-Walker immediately called Army leaders to inform them of the request.

-Sund frantically called Walker again and asked for at least 200 guard members “and to send more if they are available.”
+Sund called Walker again and asked for at least 200 guardsmen, “and to send more if they are available.”

-But even with the advance Cabinet-level preparation, no help was immediately on the way.

-Over the next 20 minutes, as senators ran to safety and the rioters broke into the chamber and rifled through their desks, Army Secretary McCarthy spoke with the mayor and Pentagon leaders about Sund’s request.

 On the Pentagon’s third floor E Ring, senior Army leaders were huddled around the phone for what they described as a “panicked” call from the D.C.
 Guard.
 As the gravity of the situation became clear, McCarthy bolted from the meeting, sprinting down the hall to Miller’s office and breaking into a meeting.

-At 2:25 p.m., McCarthy told his staff to prepare to move the emergency reaction force to the Capitol.
-The force could be ready to move in 20 minutes.

-At 2:44 p.m., Trump supporter Ashli Babbitt was fatally shot by a Capitol Police officer as she tried to climb through a window that led to the House floor.

-Shortly after 3 p.m., McCarthy provided “verbal approval” of the activation of 1,100 National Guard troops to support the D.C. police and the development of a plan for the troops’ deployment duties, locations and unit sizes.
+Shortly after 3 p.m., the Army secretary provided “verbal approval” of the activation of 1,100 National Guard troops to support the D.C. police, and the development of a plan for the troops’ deployment duties, locations and unit sizes.

-Minutes later the Guard’s emergency reaction force left Joint Base Andrews for the D.C.
-Armory.
-There, they would prepare to head to the Capitol once Miller, the acting defense secretary, gave final approval.

-Meanwhile, the Joint Staff set up a video teleconference call that stayed open until about 10 p.m. that night, allowing staff to communicate any updates quickly to military leaders.
+But they struggled over the next 90 minutes to execute the plan as the Army and Guard called all troops in from their checkpoints, issued them new gear, laid out a new plan for their mission and briefed them on their duties.

 At 3:19 p.m., Pelosi and Schumer were calling the Pentagon for help and were told the National Guard had been approved.

-“Tell POTUS to tweet everyone should leave,” Schumer implored the officials, using the acronym for the president of the United States.
-House Majority Leader Steny Hoyer, D-Md., asked about calling up active duty military.

 At 3:48 p.m., frustrated that the D.C.
-Guard hadn’t fully developed a plan to link up with police, the Army secretary dashed from the Pentagon to D.C. police headquarters to help coordinate with law enforcement.
+Guard hadn’t fully developed a plan to link up with police, McCarthy dashed from the Pentagon to D.C. police headquarters to help coordinate with law enforcement.

 Trump broke his silence at 4:17 p.m., tweeting to his followers to “go home and go in peace.”

-By about 4:30 p.m., the military plan was finalized and Walker had approval to send the Guard to the Capitol.
-The reports of state capitals breached in other places turned out to be bogus.
+By about 4:30 p.m., the military’s response plan was finalized and Walker had approval to send the Guard to the Capitol.

-At about 4:40 p.m.
-Pelosi and Schumer were again on the phone with Milley and the Pentagon leadership, asking Miller to secure the perimeter.

-The congressional leadership on the call “accuses the National Security apparatus of knowing that protestors planned to conduct an assault on the Capitol,” the timeline said.

-The call lasts 30 minutes.
-Pelosi’s spokesman acknowledges there was a brief discussion of the obvious intelligence failures that led to the insurrection.

-It would be another hour before the first contingent of 155 Guard members were at the Capitol.
-Dressed in riot gear, they began arriving at 5:20 p.m.
+Dressed in full riot gear, the Guard began arriving at the Capitol at 5:20 p.m.

-They started moving out the rioters, but there were few, if any, arrests. by police.

 At 8 p.m. the Capitol was declared secure.

-Associated Press writers Michael Balsamo in New York, Nomaan Merchant in Houston, and Mary Clare Jalonick, Jill Colvin, Eric Tucker, Zeke Miller and Colleen Long contributed to this report.
+Associated Press writers Michael Balsamo in New York and Nomaan Merchant in Houston, and Mary Clare Jalonick, Jill Colvin, Eric Tucker, Zeke Miller and Colleen Long contributed to this report.

 Copyright © 2021 .
 All rights reserved.
 This website is not intended for users located within the European Economic Area.